donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.2.1	Initiation

 A RDC is initiated by the research administrator upon request by a researcher on the basis of criteria put forward by the center director.
-The protocol for initiating a RDC is described in the _DI RDM Protocol for Research Administrators-.
+The protocol for initiating a RDC is described in the _DI RDM Protocol for Research Administrators_.

 #### 9.2.2	General